yesworkflow-org/yw-graph-service/README.md

     $ java -jar yw-graph-service-0.2.1.1.jar

 This will start the service running on the default port of 8000.
-To run the service on a different port specify using the `server-port` option.
+To run the service on a different port specify it using the `server-port` option.
 For example:

     $ java -jar yw-graph-service-0.2.1.1.jar --server.port=8001